 Most entrepreneurs will tell you that starting a business is incredibly rewarding and worth the risk.

-But what they may not reveal is that running a successful business often comes at a cost.
+But what they may not reveal is that running a successful business often comes at the cost of finding happiness.

 - Many successful entrepreneurs work all the time and rarely see their family.